Caesurus/riptracer/README.md

 ## Why not just use `gdb`?

 With the power of `gdb` and some `gdb scripts` we'd be able to do similar functionality, but we'd need `gdb` on our target system, along with python for the scripting etc...
 All of which is fine, and totally possible, but a nicely compiled `go` binary can be deployed without having to worry about the dependencies needed.
 I want to spend time learning and debugging, not cross-compiling and in dependency hell.
-The real reason is what I already gave, I wanted to know how debuggers in linux function.
+The real reason is what I already gave, I wanted to know how debuggers work in linux.
 What better way to implement one yourself.

 ## Disclaimer